 What’s the best-paying job you can have as a high school student?
-Spending quality time improving your ACT score.
+Spending quality time improving your ACT score is a trigger for big scholarships that can make college affordable.
 Apply these steps, and watch your ACT score increase.

 1. Prepare early and effectively

 After signing up for the ACT at act.org, find engaging, efficient, and effective test prep.
 Not all test prep is created equal.
 Read reviews, and look past flashy guarantees.
 Try our OnToCollege Free ACT Prep Trial.

 Consistent test-taking practice has shown to be one of the best ways to increase your ACT scores.
 Make sure to use actual ACT practice tests to understand the test format and learn to manage time and energy.

 - Often your school counselor or local library will have copies to share, or you can purchase the Official ACT Prep Guide for about $40.

 - Join our free OnToCollege Live!
 Online Help sessions from 7:30-8:30 PM CT on Friday before every national Saturday ACT date.

 - But don’t wait to prep the night before!
 The full OnToCollege online course is available on your schedule for a full year or as a Boot Camp 4-6 weeks prior to the test.
 We also offer streamed, interactive Live!
 Online classes before each national test date.

 3. Use the ACT practice tests